jlaurens/synctex/meson/README.md

 The main tool is `meson`, see downloading instructions from the [official meson site](https://mesonbuild.com/).

 ## Clone
 First retrieve the source code.
 You can use the green code button from the [main SyncTeX page](https://github.com/jlaurens/synctex).
-If you plan to contribute to the code, it is recommanded to clone the GitHub synctex repository and use GitHub desktop application if available on your operating system.
+If you plan to contribute to the code, it is recommanded to clone the GitHub synctex repository and use GitHub desktop application if available for your operating system.

 ## Building
 Instructions below are given to build the `synctex` command line tool on possibly various operating systems.